cryptonomicon46/SuperRare/README.md

 Once deposited, the owner of the V1 tokenID can initiate a SafeTransfer to either an EOA or an ERC721 compliant Eschrow contract.
 The transaction gets reverted if the receiver is a contract and is not ERC721 compliant

+Schematic_SupeRareV2.jpg
+Shows the schematic of the V2 contract architecture and interactions

 Goerli Contracts
 npx hardhat run scripts/deploy_Goerli.js --network goerli